Updated: Feb 25

-The cooler weather used to be the time to start talking about immunity, but that seems to have changed over the past twelve months and now it feels like it's in the headlines every day.
+The cooler weather used to be the time to start talking about immunity, but that seems to have changed over the past 2 years, and now it feels like it's in the headlines every day.
 Does this leave you wondering about your own immune system and whether it's strong and ready to protect you?

-Your immune system is pretty complex and when it's working well it can ensure that you stay healthy.
+Your immune system is pretty complex and when it's working well it can protect you and help you to stay healthy.
 Like an army, it protects your body across multiple fronts, from non-specific defences like the acid in your stomach that kills any bugs you swallow, to those very specific antibodies that are produced for particular invaders like viruses.
 These protective roles are divided between the 'innate' and the 'acquired' parts of your immune system.
-When your body detects invasion, it sends out non-specific soldiers in the form of white blood cells.
+When your body detects invasion, it sends out non-specific soldiers in the form of white blood cells such as neutrophils.
 In fact, they should be 'on guard' at all times to ensure a speedy response.
 They can also trigger other parts of this initial response to cause a fever, and even changes in your heart rate and blood flow.
 The aim of this defence is to kill the bug before it can damage your body.
 The specific or 'acquired' part of your immune system kicks in a bit later when B cells, another type of white blood cell, make antibodies that are like a special key that only works for that particular bug.
 This kind of immune response is longer lasting so that if the same bug is identified again the key is ready to use.
 It's also this part of your immune system that is triggered when you receive a vaccine so that your body is prepared and can fight off infection by a particular bug.

 Support a healthy gut.
 The bacteria in your gut play a huge role in regulating the response of your immune system.
 Eating a healthy diet (see above) and reducing processed or high sugar food promotes a healthy environment for good bacteria.
 Probiotic supplements can help but it's important to take the right kind to support your gut.